jessepav/libgdx-wiki-old/My-First-Triangle-(Example).md

 Testing the application on Android only requires setting up a small Android project that refers to the desktop project we just created.
 In Eclipse, click File -> New -> Other....
 Under the Android section, select Android Project and click Next.
 Name the project anything you want, for our example we'll use `my-first-triangle-android`.
 Under the Build Target section, select the Android platform version you're targetting.
 Different platform version have different support for OpenGL ES, but for our simple example, selecting Android 1.5 is fine.
 Enter any application name, we'll use `my-first-triangle-android` again.
 For package name, use the same package from the desktop project, enter `com.test.myfirsttriangle`.
 Check the Create Activity checkbox and give the activity a name, we'll use `MyFirstTriangleAndroid`.
 For Min SDK Version, type in the API Level of the platform version you chose earlier.
 That means for Android 1.5, enter `3` as the Min SDK Version.
 Click Finish.

-Similar to the desktop project, we'll copy some libgdx libraries into our workspace.
+Similar to the desktop project, we'll copy some libGDX libraries into our workspace.
 In the Package Explorer view, right-click on the my-first-triangle-android folder and select New -> Folder.
 Name the folder `libs`.
-Go back to the `libgdx-nightly` directory that stores all the libgdx library files and copy the following folders and files into the new `libs` directory:
+Go back to the `libgdx-nightly` directory that stores all the libGDX library files and copy the following folders and files into the new `libs` directory:
   * armeabi/
   * armeabi-v7a/
   * gdx-backend-android.jar